-Whether you are a young athlete, a military member, veteran or retired from military service, you have likely experienced athletic triumphs as well as mistakes.
+Whether you are a young athlete, a military member, veteran or retired from military service, you likely have experienced athletic triumphs as well as mistakes.
 Too often, we focus on our next fitness challenge without first learning from our past mistakes.
 Here is a question we asked our readers and their responses:

-I think we can all be experts in making mistakes as we are all human.
-During your fitness journeys throughout your life - where did you make mistakes?
+I think we can all be experts in making mistakes, as we are all human.
+During your fitness journeys throughout your life, where did you make mistakes?

-Spending Money - I thought I needed a flashy gym membership at a premier gym, cool gear, and challenging events as goals to get fit again.
+Spending money: I thought I needed a flashy gym membership at a premier gym, cool gear and challenging events as goals to get fit again.
 I also thought that I needed to invest $2K into a personal trainer.
-I just had a bad experience which makes fitness a big turnoff.
+I just had a bad experience, which makes fitness a big turnoff.

-Pushed Too Hard - As you start progressing in fitness the problem of trying to break plateaus and pushing limitations can border on overtraining/injury.
+Pushed too hard.
+As you start progressing in fitness, the problem of trying to break plateaus and pushing limitations can border on overtraining/injury.
 Breaking limits is one thing, but there’s such a thing as going way too far.
-Plus, if a beginner or someone who has not done a fitness program in many months or even years, doing too much, too soon, and too fast can have the same effects: pain, injury, and demotivation.
+Plus, if a beginner or someone who has not done a fitness program in many months or even years, doing too much, too soon and too fast can have the same effects: pain, injury and demotivation.

-Work Smarter – Not Harder - I ran back to back 26.2 Marathons and pretty much ended my running career.
-I wish I would have cross-trained!
+Work smarter, not harder.
+I ran back-to-back 26.2[-mile] marathons and pretty much ended my running career.
+I wish I would have cross-trained.
 Also, as an athlete, I should have worked smarter, not harder.
 I should have also worked on the little things such as mental focus and better recovery.
-As a coach, like most coaches - taking better care of myself.
+As a coach, like most coaches -- taking better care of myself.
 I definitely neglected my own health and well-being.

 These are just a few of the common mistakes made by us all throughout our journey into better health.
 The takeaway from this is to lighten up on yourself.
 We will make mistakes.
 Try to learn from your mistakes but even from other people’s mistakes and avoid others yourself.